Wolox/react-native-renavigate/README.md

 - Tests
 - Test time travel debugging
 - Add more examples
-- Handle android back button
 - Improve docs about styling and customizing navbar and tabbar
 - Docs about customizing or replacing scrollable-tab-view
 - Refactor readme: Include Docs & Help section with examples and API doc.
 - Support all navigation methods
 - Hiding tabbar
-- Refactor actionsCreators import to just actions. use bindActionCreators from redux.

 ## License